waldsterbenn/ai-investment-frontend/README.md

 Run any of the other _"scripts"_ defined in: ai-investment-frontend\package.json

 For example: `yarn lint`, to run the linter and check source files for errors and syntax problems.

+# A note on python

+To use the system Python 3 must be installed along with anaconda3.
+Python scripts will be run in conda environments to allow them to use required libraries.